Cheapair

 CheapAir.com is an American online travel agency, established in 1989 by Jeff Klee.
-Based in Calabasas, California, with additional offices in Chicago and Denver, CheapAir.com is a privately owned company.
-According to Travel Weekly, CheapAir.com, under the parent company Amtrav, is ranked #48 on the 2013 Power List of Travel Agencies in the United States.
+Based in Agoura Hills, California, with an additional office in Chicago, CheapAir is a privately owned company under the parent company AmTrav.
+According to Travel Weekly, CheapAir.com, under the parent company AmTrav, is ranked #38 on the 2022 Power List of Travel Agencies in the United States.

 History

 Founded in 1989 by CEO, Jeff Klee, out of his University of Michigan dorm room, CheapAir.com was originally known as 1-800-Cheap-Air prior to the website launch in 2000.
 In 1993 Craig Fichtelberg became a co-founder and president and began the nationwide expansion from California to Chicago to NYC.